Fipronil: 2017 fipronil eggs contamination

 The 2017 fipronil eggs contamination is an incident in Europe and South Korea involving the spread of insecticide contaminated eggs and egg products.
 Chicken eggs were found to contain fipronil and distributed to 15 European Union countries, Switzerland, and Hong Kong.
 Approximately 700,000 eggs are thought to have reached shelves in the UK alone.

 Eggs at 44 farms in Taiwan were also found with excessive fipronil levels.

+Degradation

+In organisms and in environmental media, fipronil degrades to fipronil sulfone, fipronil desulfinyl and fipronil sulfide, among others.